Daniel R. Caulk

 - Great-grandson of Daniel Caulk

-Issac was born circa 1858 at South Carolina, United States.1 He was the son of James T. Caulk and Mary Johnson.
-He married Jane (--?--), circa 1878 at South Carolina, United States.2
+Issac Caulk was the son of James T. Caulk and Mary Johnson.
+He married Jane (--?--), circa 1878 at South Carolina, United States.1

 - William Caulk b. c 1879